Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Quantifying bar properties via quadrupole signature in the mean radial velocity

-Fig.~\ref{fig:bar_quadrupole_orientation_example} shows an example of how the face-on distribution of $\avg{V_R}$ would appear to a hypothetical observer at a Solar-like position ($R = 8 \kpc$, $\phi = 0^o$, $z = 0$) when the bar is placed at different orientations.
-In addition, to mimick a MW-like situation, we have only considered the positive-half ($x \geq 0$) of the face-on distribution of $\avg{V_R}$.
-We then repeat the Fourier decomposition of the distribution of $\avg{V_R}$ (taking only the positive half and bar placed at different orientations) to recompute the strength and the extent of the quadrupole.
+Fig.~\ref{fig:bar_quadrupole_orientation_example} shows an example of how the distribution of $\avg{V_R}$ in the $(x-y)$-plane, would appear to a hypothetical observer at a Solar-like position ($R = -8 \kpc$, $\phi = 0^o$, $z = 0$) when the bar is placed at different orientations.
+In addition, to mimick a MW-like situation, we have only considered the negative-half ($x \leq 0$) of the distribution of $\avg{V_R}$ in the $(x-y)$-plane.
+We then repeat the Fourier decomposition of the distribution of $\avg{V_R}$ (taking only the negative half and bar placed at different orientations) to recompute the strength and the extent of the quadrupole.
 Fig.~\ref{fig:bar_quadrupole_orientation_quantification} shows the corresponding strength and orientation of the quadrupole while placing the bar at different angles.
-As seen from Fig.~\ref{fig:bar_quadrupole_orientation_quantification}, the quadrupole strength is recovered within 10 percent (relative) errors for all assumed bar orientations and considering the the positive-half ($x \geq 0$).
-The quadrupole orientation ($\varphi_4$) also recovers the bar orientations for lower bar angles ($\phi_{\rm bar} \leq 20 \degrees$).
-However, for larger bar orientation angles ($\phi_{\rm bar} > 20 \degrees$), the $\avg{V_R}$ distribution no longer remains bi-symmetric (wrt. $x=0$ line) as the part of the lobe from the other-half (i.e. $x <0$) starts appearing to the hypothetical observer at a Solar-like position (compare cases for $\phi_{\rm bar}= 0 \degrees$ and $\phi_{\rm bar}= 40 \degrees$ in Fig.~\ref{fig:bar_quadrupole_orientation_example}).
+As seen from Fig.~\ref{fig:bar_quadrupole_orientation_quantification}, the quadrupole strength is recovered within 10 percent (relative) errors for all assumed bar orientations and considering the negative-half ($x \leq 0$).
+The quadrupole orientation ($\varphi_4$) also recovers the bar orientations, albeit with lesser accuracy.
+Further, the $\varphi_4$ values in the central regions, show a departure from the `true' values (however, they remain within $\pm 4 \degrees$).
+We noticed that, for larger bar orientation angles ($\phi_{\rm bar} > 10 \degrees$), the $\avg{V_R}$ distribution no longer remains bi-symmetric (wrt. $x=0$ line) as the part of the lobe from the other-half (i.e. $x >0$) starts appearing to the hypothetical observer at a Solar-like position (compare cases for $\phi_{\rm bar}= 0 \degrees$ and $\phi_{\rm bar}= 40 \degrees$ in Fig.~\ref{fig:bar_quadrupole_orientation_example}).
 This, in turn, introduces a systematic fluctuation (around the true value of $\phi_{\rm bar}$) in inferring the bar orientation angle from the measured $\varphi_4$ values (see the bottom panel of Fig.~\ref{fig:bar_quadrupole_orientation_quantification}).